 We are asking our parents to refrain from collecting money from parents in their class for teacher gifts.
-Parents have several financial obligations to meet throughout the school year.
-Gifts should be left to the discretion of individual families and may not exceed \$25.00.
+Parents have different financial obligations to meet throughout the school year.
+Gifts should be left to the discretion of individual families and is suggested to not exceed \$25.00.